 Import features to scenario

 - In GeoPlanner, use the Add Data tool to add one or more feature layers to a project.
-If you want to import file-based datasets like geodatabase feature classes or shapefiles for use in GeoPlanner, see Publish features and Add files from your computer.

 - Click Next to advance the import tool to the Feature Type Mapping pane.